 Q: Which Gases Should Be Used?

 A: If you are after achieving deeper penetration, Helium is a good option.
-Otherwise, Argon is used for almost all welding requirements.
+Otherwise, Argon use for almost all welding requirements.

 Q: Why Does Tungsten Contaminate Many Welds?

 A: This happens when tungsten melts into the weld puddle; you should switch your electrode for one with a bigger diameter.
 Another likely cause would be holding your torch very close to the weld, dipping it unknowingly into the puddle.

 Q: Why Does The Tungsten Have Yellow Smoke Or Powder?

 A: When the shielding gas is inadequate, the tungsten will react with the environment.
 Always ensure your gas bottle is decently filled and maintain a flow rate of 15-20cfh.
 Your post arc flow should also be right; using the wrong shielding gases also causes discoloration.

 Q: What Is High-Frequency Start, Lift-Arc, and Scratch Start?

 A: The high-frequency start enables this machine to overcome resistance easily and fill the gap between the work surface and torch.
 The lift-arc significantly reduces the chance of contamination, so that ensuring your weld is at its cleanest.
 To complete this welder’s circuit, all you need to do is scratch its electrode on the surface you are working on.